FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start.md

 <img align="right" src="img_2.png" width="55%" alt="My Image">

-You can also filter the instruments by their name using the `Search name` field as you see here in the right image.
+You can also filter the instruments by their name using the `Search name` field as you see here.

 <br/><br/><br/><br/>